AndrewL14/Student-tracker-API/README.md

 This project is 1/2 of a student tracker Web Application, responsible for tracking, and maintaining Student grades for teachers.
 This part is the backend Service, Using Spring boot, spring security, Auth02, JWT, RSA, H2, AWS RDS, And PostgreSQL.
+[Link to client-side code](https://github.com/AndrewL14/Student-tracker-UI) This would give you a static website for easy showcasing.

 ## Installation